-The objective of this study is to assess whether living in a community that has a more democratic decision making system or in a society with a higher degree of participation and cooperation has any effect on household income changes and poverty reduction in Indonesia.
-Constructing an empowerment index and a participation index, we find that a household would have had a two percentage point higher income growth from 1993 to 2000 if it had been in a society with a high degree of cooperation, if our results imply causality.
-This is substantial, since the average household per capita real income growth between 1993 and 2000 was 11 %.
-The participation index was found to be insignificant.
+The objective of this study is to assess whether there are any effects on household income changes and poverty reduction in Indonesia from living in a community that has a more democratic system of decision making, or from being a member of a society with a higher degree of cooperation.
+We constructed a democracy index and a cooperation index and find that a household would have had two percentage points higher income growth from 1993 to 2000 if it had lived in a society with a high degree of cooperation compared to living in a society with the lowest degree of cooperation, if our results imply causality.
+This is substantial, since the average household per capita real income growth in the period 1993 to 2000 was 11 per cent.
+Moreover, our results suggest that cooperation may be of particular value for the poorest.
+We find that a poor household would have had six percentage points higher income growth from 1993 to 2000 if it had lived in a society with a high degree of cooperation compared to living in a society with the lowest degree of cooperation, even if the total income growth for this group was only around seven per cent during the period.
+The democracy index was found to be insignificant in all specifications and subsets.

-ISSN 0804-3639 ISBN 82-8062-097-4
+ISSN 0805-505X ISBN 82-8062-119-9